-Respecting the autonomy of each centre, members will collaborate to generate initiatives of benefit to athletes, sport and the wider community.
+Respecting the autonomy of each centre, members will collaborate to generate initiatives of benefit to athletes, coaches, sport and the wider community.

 They will also collaborate with international organizations and associations able to assist in promoting the implementation of the principles and objectives pursued by this Association.

 3. Maintaining an Ethical Approach:

-Protection of the rights of high performance athletes by the HPSTCs is essential.
+Protection of the rights of high performance athletes and coaches at ASPC member Centres is essential.
 Specifically this should focus on their right to train and compete in a fair, ethical, healthy and safe environment.

 4. Enhancing Staff Development:

-HPSTCs are committed to adding value to the training and development of their staff by providing opportunities for staff exchanges.
+The ASPC members are committed to adding value to the training and development of their staff by providing professional development through staff exchanges.

 5. Sharing Information and Knowledge:

 6. Identifying Best Practices:

 The ASPC will develop concepts of best practices to aid in the advancement of high performance sport.
-Identifying and sharing best practices is an essential element in the development of learning.
+Identifying and sharing best practices is an essential element in the process of learning.

-The HPSTCs will develop concepts of best practices through sharing experience and knowledge in operation and management.
+The ASPC members will develop concepts of best practices through sharing experiences and knowledge in operation and management.

 7. Supporting the International Forum on Elite Sport:

-The HPSTCs will support the organization of a biennial International Forum on Elite Sport as a means of sharing and developing information and understanding of high performance sport.
+ASPC members will support the organization of a biennial International Forum on Elite Sport as a means of sharing and developing information to advance high performance sport centres.